Clancey/simple_auth/README.md

   build_runner: ^0.8.0
 ```

-The Generator is not required, and not complete.
-But will make things magical.
+The Generator is not required, however it will make things magical.

 ```dart
 @GoogleApiDeclaration("GoogleTestApi","client_id",clientSecret: "client_secret", scopes: ["TestScope", "Scope2"])